Shamanism in Pakistan

 Hunza, Pakistan, has been famous for its practices in Shamanism.
-Shaman in the local language (Burushaski) are referred as 'Bitan'.
+Shaman in the local language Burushaski are referred as "بِٹَن"-'Bitan', in Shina as "دیال"-'Dayal', and in Urdu as "کاہن"-'Kahin'.
 Shamanism in the area has been linked to its dynamic history.

 Bitan

 Bitan is the Burushaski equivalent of Shaman.
 Bitans are not like the Eurasian Shamans, as the Eurasian Shamans have some special physical qualities like extra teeth, a sixth finger, or other physical signs.
 Dayals are normal beings who are selected by the Pari (the fairy, plural pariting).

-Pariting descends to the earth during the cherry and apricot blossom seasons.
-Pariting choose the dayal from new borns by smelling their noses and mouths.
-It is not apparent who is a dayal during the childhood.
-Bitans grow distinct characteristics when they reach teenage.
+In Bitan culture, Pariting descend to the earth during the cherry and apricot blossoming seasons.
+The Pariting choose the Dayal from newborns by smelling their noses and mouths.
+It is not apparent who is a dayal during childhood.
+Bitans grow distinct characteristics when they reach their adolescent years.
 These characteristics includes becoming unconscious, going into a state of ecstasy, or sickness for days or sometimes weeks.
 A Bitan may die if he (his spirit) resists to be one during the period when the shamanist's characteristics start to appear.

-Dayal have craving for music (a special tune/composition); on listening to such music they can go into a state of trance where they meet with the pari.
+The Dayal have craving for music (a special tune/composition); on listening to such music they can go into a state of trance where they meet with the pari.
 Bitans dance to the music during festivals like Ginani (crop harvesting festival).
 During the dance, dayal also foretell the next year's crop production.

-Shamanic Practices
+Shamanic practices

 Shamans or the Dayals are believed to have foresight.
-This foresight is a result of Dayal's interactions with the spirits.
+This foresight is a result of the Dayal's interactions with spirits.
 These spirits are fairies, pari (plural pariting) as called in the local language.
 The paris tell the dayals about the future when they are in an ecstatic/trance state.
 Thus they foretell the future.

 The Ritual

-The ritual to get the dayal into the shamanistic or the ecstatic state, need music, smoke and blood of goat.
+The ritual to get the dayal into the shamanistic or the ecstatic state needs music, smoke and goat blood m.
 Music is played by the musicians (dadag ustadi).
 The orchestra has three instruments, namely Dadang (Drum), Daamal (two hemi-spherical drums) and Surnai (Shenai) or Gabi (local variant of reed pipe).
-For the smoke juniper leaves and Syrian rue (local name Supandur) are put on fire.
-For blood the dayal drinks it from the recently chopped head of a goat (Chati).
+For the smoke, juniper leaves and Syrian rue (local name Supandur) are ignited, letting the dayal inhale this smoke.
+For blood, the dayal drinks it from the recently chopped head of a goat (Chati).

 Dayal starts to dance to the music.
 While dancing dayal inhales the smoke of juniper leaves simultaneously.
-Then drinking the blood from Chati.
-Dayal gets into a higher state as he continues to dance to the music.
+Then drinking the blood from Chati, dayal gets into a higher state as he continues to dance to the music.
 Reaching the state the dayal starts to speak in Shina (language of Gilgit).
 Dayal converses/argues/ask the pari regarding the concern he has.
 During the process dayal may pass out.
 Dayal can go to such state for at most two or three times before he passes out.